7 Things You're Missing in Bowling Green, Kentucky

-The land for downtown's Fountain Square Park was donated back in 1796.
+The land for downtown's Fountain Square Park was donated back in 1797.
 Today, it's surrounded by restored 19th-century buildings, an Art Deco theater, and plenty to see and do.

 3. Amazing Caves

 Bowling Green's Lost River Cave is just that—a river running through a seven-mile cave system, offering Kentucky's only underground boat tour.
-Nearby is the phenomenal Mammoth Cave National Park, home of the longest cave system in the entire world.
+Nearby is the phenomenal Mammoth Cave National Park, home of the longest known cave system in the entire world.

-4. Whiskey, Ice Cream, Chocolate
+4. Bourbon, Ice Cream, Chocolate

-6. College Hangouts
+6. Local Brew Hangouts

 Follow the crowd to Tidball's Bar, a popular venue for live music, and to Gasper Brewing Company, which opened in 2020 and offers handcrafted beer.
 At Gasper Brewing their philosophy is that if their brew crew doesn't love a new brew, then their customers will never taste it.
 You can be sure that you'll always be served the best of the best.